TrevisanGMW/gt-houdini-assets/README.md

 <h1> Description </h1>
-This is my collection of houdini digital assets (HDAs) for SideFX Houdini – These assets were created with the aim of automating, simplifying or filling the missing details of what I find lacking in Houdini.
+This is my collection of houdini digital assets (HDAs) for SideFX Houdini or Houdini Engine – These assets were created with the aim of automating, simplifying or filling the missing details of what I find lacking in Houdini.

 After installing the asset collection, you’ll find a submenu containing all the new assets.
 If you can't find it, make sure you're under the correct context (for example SOP, or DOP)